 1. Switch off all electrical switches and gas valves

 Be sure to turn off our HVAC appliances.
-If your water heater or furnace immersed in water, shut off gas valves to prevent exposure to leaking gas.
+If your water heater or furnace is immersed in water, shut off gas valves to prevent exposure to leaking gas.

 2. Dry your equipment

-If your heating and cooling system were under water, open it up and help air circulation to speed the drying process.
+If your heating and cooling system were under water, open it up and help air circulation to speed up the drying process.

 3. Have your HVAC unit and wiring inspected by a professional

 Do not turn on flooded equipment until a professional has checked it.
-You’ll also want to have a qualified and licensed technician to perform a full inspection of our HVAC systems and ensure it is dry and safe before restoration of power to your home.
+You’ll also want to have a qualified and licensed technician perform a full inspection of our HVAC systems and ensure it is dry and safe before restoration of power to your home.